 This has been the case over and over again on my travels.
 If you keep your dates and locations flexible, you’ll have so many more options for saving money.

 If you’re flexible on location: You can search for flights by country instead of city — the “United States” to “Thailand”, for example.
 If you were planning on starting your travels in Ching Mai, but discover it’s $200 cheaper to fly to Bangkok, it most likely won’t make all that much difference to your trip.
-You can also use Skyscanner to search for flights to “everywhere” if you’re open to heading anywhere, and Adioso lets you search for flights to “somewhere warm”.
+You can also use Skyscanner to search for flights to “everywhere” if you’re open to heading anywhere in the world.

 Check More Than One Website